drillby/automatization_of_pc/README.md

 To install all the nessesary packages run <br>
 `pip install -r requirements.txt`

-This project is desingned not to be dependent on OS.
+Recomended OS is any Unix based system, Windows machines will experience not working face_recognition.

 ### Server hosting:
 So far I am hosting a server on my PC using Django library.
 Soon I will be hosting a server on RaspberryPi or Synology NAS if possible.